 Participant of the UN Global Compact

-Missionpharma has been a member of the UN Global Compact since 2018, and it is a natural consequence of our commitment to the Ten Principles to engage with the Sustainable Development Goals (SDGs).
+Missionpharma has been a participant of the UN Global Compact since 2018, and it is a natural consequence of our commitment to the Ten Principles to engage with the Sustainable Development Goals (SDGs).
 The goals are closely interlinked with our sustainability commitments for human rights, labour, environment and anti-corruption.

 Looking across the SDGs and underlying targets, Missionpharma touches, directly or indirectly, many of the goals.
 We have chosen to target our efforts towards specifically SDG 3, 8 and 13 and the relevant sub-targets.

 Goal 3, Good health and well-being, is by far the goal, where Missionpharma has the ability to significantly contribute to large-scale positive transformations, as this target directly relates to our focused efforts to improve access to safe healthcare globally.
 In addition to Goal 3, we contribute particularly to Goal 8, Decent work and economic growth and Goal 13, Climate action.

 Download our Communication on Progress (COP) report 2022.

 Read more about Missionpharma’s sustainability commitments